bestguy/sveltestrap/Readme.md

   * Tooltip & Popover are not implemented yet due to lacking Popper/Tether support
   * Carousel not implemented yet, need to port transitions/state/key handlers.
 * Some stateful components have issues
   * Collapse uses the Svelte slide transistion.
-In Svelte, the component is removed from the DOM whereas in Reacstrap, it stays in the DOM, but is hidden.
+In Svelte, the component is removed from the DOM whereas in Bootstrap, it stays in the DOM, but is hidden.
 This interacts badly with nav bars on small screens.
   * Modal uses Svelte fade transition, which does not use the Bootstrap theme defaults for duration, etc.

 ----